-FIGURE 1.
-Saving Channel and fiscal Channel in the Solow-Swan model capital and its impact on the economy.
-This is at odds with the reality we see around us.
-The developed countries without exception have better tax-funded public goods then the middle and low-income countries (Besley and Persson (2009), Straub (2011)).
+Solow growth model has only one kind of capital, i.e., the private owned capital transacted through the financial markets.
+The broad category of privately-owned capital in the Solow growth model is unable to satisfactorily accommodate tax-funded publicly owned capital and its impact on the economy.
+Using new global dataset, Fay et al. (2019) finds that public sector largely dominates infrastructure spending across the world accounting for 87-91 percent of infrastructure investments.
+The developed countries often have better tax-funded public goods than the middle and low-income countries (Besley and Persson (2009), Straub (2011)).
 Hence, understanding the dynamics of public capital formation is essential to solving the economic development puzzle.

-The paper uses first principles to argue that it is necessary to augment the Solow-Swan framework by adding the fiscal channel that funds public goods that are congestible - an addition that changes the nature of the model quite dramatically.
-In doing so, we formulate an approach that incorporates the institutional features associated with the fiscal capacity of a country into the model and show how the convergence properties of the model are contingent on the fiscal capacity.
-The paper further demonstrates how aspects of fiscal capacity interact with the conventional saving channel in determining the steady state percapita income level.
+The paper uses first principles to argue that it is necessary to augment the Solow growth model by adding the fiscal channel that funds public goods that are congestible - an addition that changes the nature of the model.
+In doing so, we use an approach that uses the institutional features associated with the fiscal capacity of a country into the model and show how the convergence properties of the model are contingent on the fiscal capacity.
+The paper further demonstrates how aspects of fiscal capacity interact with the conventional saving channel in determining the steady state per-capita income level.
 Consequently, any capital markets reform or foreign aid will have a negligible effect on per-capita income unless it is accompanied by concomitant fiscal reform.

-At the heart of Solow-Swan framework is the saving channel through which capital accumulation channel takes place and results in the growth of per-capita income.
+Solow Growth Model.
+At the heart of Solow growth model is the saving channel through which capital accumulation channel takes place and results in the growth of per-capita income.
 This channel costlessly transforms output that is not consumed into new capital stock.
 The new capital stock can then either augment capital stock of the economy or compensate for the depreciation of the pre-existing capital stock.
-Capital stock accumulates or de-accumulates until the economy reaches a steady-state where the output that is saved and transformed into capital just about meets the depreciation needs of the pre-existing capital stock and the capital accumulation process comes to a standstill.
-There are of course specific conditions under which one or more steady states exist and the economy converges or diverges from these steady states.
+Capital stock accumulates or de-accumulates until the economy reaches a steady-state where the output that is saved and